tldr-pages/tldr/pages/osx/afinfo.md

 `afinfo -i {{path/to/file}}`

-- Print output in xml format:
+- Print output in XML format:

 `afinfo -x {{path/to/file}}`